VanessaBach/VanessaBach/README.md

 [Antarctic-Buoys](https://github.com/VanessaBach/Antarctic-Buoys): Website developed for Brazilian Marine Meteorological Service to monitor and easily visualize the data collected by meteoceanographic buoys in Antartic in real time.
 The website page: [http://www.operantar.live/].

-[Alcatrazes](https://github.com/VanessaBach/Alcatrazes): Ruby on Rails/JS/HTML/CSS.
-Website developed for Brazilian Marine Meteorological Service to monitor and easily visualize the data collected by a meteoceanographic buoy moored in Alcatrazes - SP.
+[Alcatrazes](https://github.com/VanessaBach/Alcatrazes): Website developed for Brazilian Marine Meteorological Service to monitor and easily visualize the data collected by a meteoceanographic buoy moored in Alcatrazes - SP.
 The website page: [http://alcatrazes.herokuapp.com].

 [We-mu](https://github.com/VanessaBach/wemu): Ruby on Rails/JS/HTML/CSS/API.
 A social network designed to connect people through musical taste, using Spotify's API.